 - Remember to swap out the name of the share if you changed it.

 - Once done, click connect to begin the connection to your Raspberry Pi’s Samba share.

-- Lastly, before the connection is complete, you will prompted to enter the username and password that you have set up in step 7 earlier in this guide.
+- Lastly, before the connection is complete, you will prompted to enter the username and password that you have set up in step 7 earlier.

-- Once done, click connect to finalize the connection.
+- Once done, click connect to finalise the connection.

 The next option, we will use OMV (Open Media Vault) to build a Raspberry Pi NAS!
 This software has more advanced features, web configuration, and access but is slightly more complicated to use and install compared to Samba.

 - micro SD Card with Card Reader-32GB(Class 10)

 Step 1: Download OMV software

 - Firstly, we will have to download the OMV software for Raspberry Pi onto a PC.

 - Unlike Samba, which uses Raspbian, OMV has to be first downloaded as a disk image.